• Skip to primary navigation

 bowl of cream cheese and whipped cream filling

-When I was younger, I loved Cool Whip!
-And sometimes I sneaked spoonfuls and ate it like ice cream.
+I loved Cool Whip when I was a kid, and sometimes I sneaked spoonfuls and ate it like ice cream.

-Although, whipped cream is not as stabilized as Cool Whip.
+However, whipped cream is not stabilized like Cool Whip.
 So if you make a dessert to take along to a hot summer barbecue picnic, it might be better to use Cool Whip since whipped cream can get runny when it gets too warm.

 9x13" pan of cherry delight